jnovinger/django-factory_boy/README.md

 This project will supply factory_boy classes for each model Django ships.
 The factories are named after the class it constructs.
 For example, a factory for django.contrib.auth.models.User is available at django_factoryboy.auth.UserF.

-See [factory_boy][factoryboy] for detailed docs, but all fields are given default values which can be overriden by passing keyword arguments to the constructor.
+See [factory_boy][factory_boy] for detailed docs, but all fields are given default values which can be overriden by passing keyword arguments to the constructor.
 For example:

     from django_factoryboy.auth import UserF
     user = UserF(first_name="test")